 Despite many adverse factors, such as a huge imbalance in current account balances and deficits between industrialised and developing countries, national government debt at unsustainable levels and geopolitical risks in many regions, positive economic growth is estimated for 2013.
 Huge volatility makes predictions uncertain.
 Fundamental factors point towards higher food demand.
-Chances are that the global economy may pick up towards the end of 2013, early 2014.
-However, moderate economic growth at about 3% will probably remain constant for the next few years.
+Chances are that the global economy may pick up in 2014.
+However, moderate global economic growth at about 3% will probably remain constant for the next few years.
 Downside risk to economic growth will remain high.
-At present, the Syrian issue has added to this uncertainty.

-Figure 1: International economic growth and expected growth, 2010 - 2014
+Figure 1: International economic growth and expected growth, 2010 - 2015

-Source: IMF, 2013
+Source: IMF, 2014